 Gates Tennis Center

 Come and play tennis at the newly renovated Gates Tennis Center!
-Enjoy a set or two on the recently resurfaced indoor courts, and with over 1000 court hours available each month, playing tennis year-round has never been this easy.
-Your fee also covers one hour non-student court rental.
+Enjoy a set or two on the recently resurfaced indoor courts—with more than 1,000 court hours available each month, playing tennis year-round has never been this easy.
+Your fee also covers one-hour non-student court rental.

 Just call 906-487-2774 to make a reservation.
 Bring your non-marking tennis shoes or purchase a pair at the desk!
 Simply bring your valid Tech ID and the attendant will point you to your court.